Hate Crime in Canada

 Because of the broad reverberation of hatred, hate crimes result in a disproportionate level of harm, which affects not only the individual, but also the victim’s community.
 Attacks, whether directed against individuals or communal institutions, may have the effect of leaving entire communities feeling vulnerable and isolated.
 Individual reactions can mirror post-traumatic stress disorder.

-Hate crimes contribute to disunity in society, compromise democratic values, and maintain inequality.
+Hate crimes contribute to disunity in society, compromise democratic values, maintains inequality, and breaks down social cohesion.
 They send an explicit message that entire groups of citizens are unworthy of respect, lack redeeming characteristics and are worthy of contempt.
 In extreme cases they promote the corrosive concept that “to be different is to be dangerous”.

 For that reason, hate crimes are everyone’s business.

 Hate crimes refer to criminal incidents that are found to have been motivated by hatred toward an identifiable group.
 According to s318(4) of the Criminal Code of Canada such groups are distinguishable by race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, or gender identity or expression, or on any other similar factor.[ii]
 In other words, any criminal act has the potential to be a hate crime if the hate motivation can be proven.

 Hate propaganda, the promotion of hatred against identifiable groups, became a criminal offense in Canada in 1970, when the hate laws were adopted as amendments to the Criminal Code.
 In 1996, an amendment to the Criminal Code made hate motivation an aggravating factor as it related to sentencing, enshrining in law the precedent that hate motivation makes a crime more serious (718.2(a)(i)).